kura/blackhole/docs/source/index.rst

-By design, the blackhole server doesn't care about the order you send commands, whether they are capitalised or whether you send a valid, fully qualified domain name or email addresses.
+By design, the blackhole server doesn't care about the order you send commands, whether they are capitalised or whether you send a valid, fully qualified domain name or valid from and to email addresses.

 Dynamic delay and response mode switches
 ----------------------------------------